Insurance Requirements Traveling to Germany & Schengen Area

 - Travel health insurance is not just a recommendation but a mandatory requirement for issuing a Schengen visa.

-- Schengen travel insurance is valid in all Schengen countries.
+- Schengen travel insurance must be valid in all Schengen countries.

 - Some policies offer optional extended country coverage, including the United Kingdom, Ireland, and Cyprus.